The Chameleon (party game): Reception

-Wired praised The Chameleon for its quick and easy gameplay, but warned that "some topics can be tricky for younger kids".
-Wirecutter described the game as a "a great introduction to social deduction games" due to its simple rules and strategic possibilities.
+Simon Hill of Wired recommended the game for its quick and easy gameplay, while noting that some topics can be difficult for younger children.
+Wirecutter described the game as a "great introduction to social deduction games" due to its simple rules and strategic possibilities.
 Lauren Orsini, writing for Forbes, noted that "the beauty of The Chameleon lies in how minimal it is.
 Anyone can pick it up without even reading the instructions".
-Dicebreaker contributor Matt Bassil concluded similarly, writing that the game is "great for casual play and the ideal gateway social deduction game".
+Benjamin Abbott of GamesRadar+ wrote that the game is "quick, easy to understand" and "very replayable".
 The Chameleon was the winner of the 2017 UK Games Expo award for Best Party Game.